heckman/PhotosServer.spoon/README.md

 There may be a way to use the Bonjour service to avoid having to do this step.
 Please let me know if you know how to do it.

+> I've included scripts
+> in the advanced-installation/scripts directory,
+> but using them is dangerous.
+> They are are posix-shell compatible,
+> so they can be sourced from most shells.
+> But don't.
+Danger.
+Warning.

+## Roadmap

+This is my first Spoon, and I've only just started working with Hammerspoon.
+My next steps are:

+- Change the setup to follow Spoon conventions, which I'm still figuring out.
+- Move the functions and keybindings to a new Spoon.

 ## License